FullGC/FullGC.github.io/_posts/2017-12-07-Manage-development-and-delivery-workflow-part-2.md

 <br><br>
 ### Summary

-We've reviewed the git workflow of a new feature, 'release’ and ‘hotfix’, and ended up with the following jgit-flow configuration:
+We've reviewed the git workflow of a new feature, 'release’ and ‘hotfix’, and ended up with the following 'jgit-flow' configuration:

 ````
 <configuration>